federicobond/primer/doc/report.md

         ...
     }

-The Java bytecode instruction listings found in Wikipedia also proved very useful, since it details the contents of the stack before and after the instruction.
+The Java bytecode instruction listings found in Wikipedia also proved very useful, since it details the contents of the stack before and after every instruction.

 # Optimization passes

-We designed an optimization pass that traverses the AST and simplifies nodes based on compile-time evaluation of constant expressions.
-One example of such case is an `if` statement whose condition can be determined to be always true.
-The optimization pass discards any `else` clauses and replaces the `if` node with a block.
-Thus, the compiled code will not contain unnecessary jumps.
+We designed an optimization pass that traverses the AST and simplifies nodes based on compile-time folding of constant expressions.
+It also handles `if` statements whose condition can be determined to be always true.
+The optimization pass also discards any `else` clauses and replaces the `if` node with a block.
+Thus, the compiled code will not contain any unnecessary jumps.

-The code for this optimization can be found in `ConstantFoldingVisitor` class.
+The code for this optimization can be found in the `ConstantFoldingVisitor` class.

 ## Benchmarking

 We compared primer code against equivalent Java and Ruby implementations of the fibonacci function.
+The results are listed in the table below.

 ### `Fibonacci.java`